jaf7/decrypt-practice/README.md

-# holberton-practice
+# decrypt-practice
-Code and drafts created during the Holberton School application process
+Practice writing decoders for base64, binary, and rot13

 ### Decoders
 Aids to understanding how these basic ciphers work